fepfitra/fep-blog/src/content/modules/pwn/heap/fastbin_dup_consolidate.c.typ

 This document demonstrates an advanced heap exploitation technique that combines a double-free with the internal `malloc_consolidate` function.
 This method allows an attacker to gain two pointers to the same chunk, even for sizes that are normally protected against simple double-frees (like t-cache sized chunks).

 The core idea is to have a pointer to a small fastbin chunk, trigger `malloc_consolidate` via a large allocation so that the large allocation starts at the same address as the small chunk, and then use the old pointer to free the new large chunk, achieving a type of use-after-free.

+== Prerequisites
+- *T-cache Exhaustion*: Ability to fill the t-cache for a small size to ensure the chunk is placed in the fastbin.
+- *Pointer Aliasing*: A vulnerability that allows the attacker to maintain a pointer to a chunk that is subsequently merged and re-allocated as part of a larger chunk.
+- *Consolidation Trigger*: Ability to request an allocation larger than `0x400` bytes to trigger the `malloc_consolidate` function.

 == `malloc_consolidate` Explained